VinciZhu/AIDS-USTC/README.md

 ## Disclaimer

-This repository is for learning purposes only.
-Plagiarism is not encouraged.
+This repository is intended solely for learning purposes, and we strongly discourage plagiarism.

-Please feel free to contact me if you find any mistakes or have any suggestions.
+If you come across any errors or have any suggestions, please don't hesitate to reach out to me.